Goayandi/android_device_leeco_x3/patches_decker/README.md

-just head over this directory ; patches_decker
+just head over to this directory ; patches_decker

 then type in terminal